magnars/optimus-less/README.md

 in a separate project.
 But please do let me know about it, so I can link to it in the Optimus README. :-)

-Remember add tests for your feature or fix, or I'll certainly break it later.
+Remember to add tests for your feature or fix, or I'll certainly break it later.

 #### Running the tests